The text area is an input control that allows the user to enter multiple lines of text.

 You can set the text area to non-editable (property: editable).
 This mode still allows the user to scroll to the text that is currently hidden.

-As with any other input control, you can validate the fields and show the result as a value state (property: valueState) of the control (error, warning, success, or none).
+As with any other input control, you can validate the fields and show the result as a value state (property: valueState) of the control (such as error, warning, success, or none).

 For more information, see form field validation.